Bira/octopus-carnival/_drafts/dfrpg-adventurers-barbarian.md

 - **Tough Skin**: Adds to your damage resistance as if it was armor!
 It's still flesh, though, so it doesn't protect the eyes and doesn't work against attacks that just require skin contact or a small scratch to take effect.
 Barbarians can have up to 3 levels.
-Note that it _is_ compatible with armor.
+It _does_ stack with worn armor.

 ## Customization Notes